-SharePoint 2013 is shipped with a default “Page not found” Error page in “Pages” library in publishing Sites (http://intranet.crescent.com/Pages/PageNotFoundError.aspx) which works automatically when a user hits a non-existent URL.
+SharePoint 2013 is shipped with a default “Page not found” error page in the “Pages” library in publishing Sites (https://intranet.crescent.com/Pages/PageNotFoundError.aspx) which works automatically when a user hits a non-existent URL.

 We can either customize this page or create our own page and set it as a page not found error page.
 Here are the steps to create a custom 404 page not found error page:

 - Go to Site Contents, Pages Library and Create New Error Page

 - Customize the error page with your own styles and images

 - Use PowerShell script to set the new page as default page not found error page.

 $site = Get-SPSite "https://your-sharepoint-site-coll-url" $site.filenotfoundurl = "/Pages/PageNotFound.aspx" #Relative path

 Using SharePoint Designer to set Custom Page not found error page:

 You can also use SharePoint designer to set the custom page not found error page: Here is how:

 - Open your SharePoint 2013 Site in SharePoint Designer 2013